 I love looking at other people’s systems, even if they would never work for me at all or in their entirety.
 It’s amazing how different and unique they all are and we all are.

 As for personal writing, I process a lot of my thinking on all types of matter through writing.
 Over the years, I’ve learned various types of writing styles and modes that help me explore my ideas and thoughts in writing in many different kinds of ways.
-My training as an English teacher and writing professor have certainly influenced how I write in my notebook.
+My training as an English teacher and writing professor has certainly influenced how I write in my notebook.
 I truly believe that exploring our ideas and our thinking allows us to know ourselves and our thoughts better than anything else because we can really capture them, tame them and lay them down, so we can organize them, see them, and really examine them reflectively in a way that nothing else really allows us to.
 It has been my greatest life tool and from it I’ve have learned my greatest lessons.

 On the front of my notebook is one of the most important life management tools I use.
 It’s a simple grid-ruled, 3 x 5 index card, on which I keep my daily task list.
 I call them “action cards.”
 Over the years, my action card system has evolved.
 It now consists of a set of index cards.
 I have a monthly card with a list of what I plan or hope to accomplish in that month.
 From my monthly cards, I create my weekly action cards.
 My daily task lists are then drawn from my weekly list and then whatever else gets added in the course of just living life.
 This has probably been the most effective system for keeping me organized and productive.
 My current daily action card stays out, clipped to the outside cover of my notebook with a Superior Label brass clip, it serves as a visible reminder of the things I need to do.
 I check it frequently throughout the day.
 Those days that I’ve neglected to check it are the days when I don’t accomplish the things I’d set out to accomplish.
 The lists really do keep me on track.
 I think we all feel more positive when we accomplish things that we actually need to and set out to accomplish.